kaisenlinux/manpages-dev/category/Scanner/mtr.md

               Use this option to tell mtr to display information from ICMP extensions for MPLS (RFC 4950) that are encoded in the response packets.

        -I NAME, --interface NAME
               Use the network interface with a specific name for sending network probes.
-This can be useful when you have multiple network interfaces with routes to your destination, for example both wired Ethernet and WiFi, and wish to test a particular interface.
+This can be useful when you have multiple network interfaces with routes to your destination, for ex‐ ample both wired Ethernet and WiFi, and wish to test a particular interface.

        -a ADDRESS, --address ADDRESS
               Use  this  option  to  bind the outgoing socket to ADDRESS, so that all packets will be sent with ADDRESS as source address.
-NOTE  that  this  option doesn't apply to DNS requests (which could be and could not be what you want).
+NOTE that this option doesn't apply to DNS requests
+              (which could be and could not be what you want).

        -f NUM, --first-ttl NUM
               Specifies with what TTL to start.
 Defaults to 1.